- Books, Literature, and Writing

 - Paradise Lost: John Milton's epic poem Paradise Lost seeks to "justify the ways of God to man" by retelling the story of Adam and Eve.
 How successful is he?
-Let's just say that Lucifer is by far the most interesting character in the book--at least to me.
+Let's just say that Lucifer is by far the most interesting character in the book— at least to me.
 In Milton's version, the serpent tempts Eve with an apple from the Tree of Knowledge.
-According to him, God actually wants her to disobey him by eating it!
+According to Milton, God actually wants her to disobey him by eating it!

 - The Grapes of Wrath: John Steinbeck's novel about the Joad family, "Okies" who leave the Dust Bowl in search of work in California, is a veritable fruit salad!
-In my favorite scene, starving Okies watch as farmers destroy their fruit crops in order to drive prices up.
+In my favorite scene, starving Okies watch as farmers destroy fruit crops to drive prices up.
 As they watch, "In the souls of the people the grapes of wrath are filling and growing heavy, growing heavy for the vintage."
-That's right--a social revolution!
+That's right— a social revolution inspired by fruit!

 There are probably lots of other fruity books out there.
-If you can think of more, I'd love to hear about them.
+If you can think of more, I'd love to hear about them in the comment section.

 Coming Soon to a Fruit Stand Near You?